An above-the-knee amputation (AKA) is the surgical removal of the leg above the knee.

 The doctor may give:

 Description of the Procedure

 An incision will be made in the skin above the knee.
-Next, the muscles will be divided and the blood vessels clamped.
+The muscles will be divided and the blood vessels clamped.
 A special saw is used to cut through the bone.
 The muscles are then sewn and shaped.
 It will form a stump that will cushion the bone.
 Nerves are divided and placed so they do not cause pain.
-The skin is closed over the muscles, to complete the stump.
+The skin is closed over the muscles.
 Drains may be inserted into the stump.
 It will allow blood and fluids to drain from the area in the first few days after surgery.
 A dressing and compression stocking will be placed over the stump.

 How Long Will It Take?